nsantiago2719/nsantiago2719/README.md

 - 👋 Hi, I’m @nsantiago2719
 - 👀 I’m interested in ...
 DevOps/System Engineering/Infrastracture Architecture
 - 🌱 I’m currently learning ...
 Rust Lang
-- 💞️ I’m looking to collaborate on ... simple projects built with RUst
+- 💞️ I’m looking to collaborate on ... simple projects built with Rust
 - 📫 How to reach me ...

 <!---